 Think about how many institutions are out there — some of them widely loathed — that exist simply as formalized witnesses for some sort of data-point in history: Notaries.
 Banks.
 Insurance companies.
 The National Gazette.
 Passports.
 Elections.
 Bookies.
 Copyright.

-In theory, blockchain applications could drive all of these into irrelevance.
-And I am personally looking forward to see quite a bit of disruption in these spaces in the near future.
+Blockchain applications could drive all of these into irrelevance.
+And I am personally looking forward to see quite a bit of disruption in the near future.

 But what of the development industry?
 What about donors and implementers and — lest we forget — the proverbial beneficiary?

-I think this is the most obvious application and one that has been written about extensively.
-There are plenty of exciting startups in this space – bringing bitcoin and other crypto currencies into low-income markets where millions of unbanked people could enjoy the benefit of a virtual currency that they can save, spend and trade.
-It would be a powerful way to “bank” the unbanked, without the need of an expensive operational expansion of a traditional banking infrastructure.
-Additionally, it would offer millions of people a way to hedge against bad fiscal / financial policies if they have the misfortune to be living in a place where such policies are rolled out.
-There’s more, of course: people fleeing conflict or persecution could store whatever values they have in a crypto currency and access it en route as needed and/ or once they are in a safe place.
+- Payments.
+This is the most obvious application and there are plenty of exciting initiatives in this space bringing bitcoin and other crypto currencies into low-income markets.
+Millions of unbanked people could enjoy the benefit of a virtual currency that they can save, spend and trade.
+“Banking the unbanked”, as the cliché goes, without the need of an expensive operational infrastructure.
+This would also offer millions of people a way to hedge against bad fiscal / financial policies if they have the misfortune to be living in a place where such policies are rolled out (see Venezuela).
+People fleeing conflict or persecution could store whatever values they have in a crypto currency and access it en route as needed and/ or once they are in a safe place.
 Today, many refugees leave their belongings behind and/ or get robbed or ripped off by criminals and corrupt officials they encounter during their perilous journey.

+- Remittances.
 Un-banked, hard-working migrants currently pay astronomical fees to the likes of Western Union when they send money home.
-No more of that – a crypto currency allows instant, no-fee transactions.
+A crypto currency allows instant, no-fee transactions.
 This can be set up right now, without the need for any single extra line of code.
 The only thing needed is an extensive operational presence, which many non-profits have and which a nimble social entreprise could set up quickly using a franchise model, for example

 These are just a few possible applications and each of them could have a tremendous impact on local economies.
 But their combined impact is even higher and it unlocks entirely new categories of opportunities related to local entrepreneurship and economic growth that I will outline in the next post.